On this page:

 Transferring the schema from one database or data warehouse to another needs to replicate all relevant structures in the schema definition language of the new system.
 While most databases by now offer equivalent structures, there are certain structural features that may not be transferable due to limitations in the new system, for example, Global Temporary Tables, Stored Procedures.

 In contrast to logical design features, physical database design including indexes or other physical structures do not necessarily need to be transferred or require separate treatment once the database is transferred.
 Frequently, physical design choices are not portable or do not even apply to the new database system and can, therefore, be ignored.
-A more recent trend is to increasingly eliminate physical design choices altogether, for example, as in the case of Snowflake and XtremeData.
+A more recent trend is to increasingly eliminate physical design choices altogether, for example, as in the case of XtremeData.

 Treating schema conversion as a separate discipline has severe shortcomings: certain features that cannot be transcribed directly require a workaround that all applications need be made aware of, that is, simply transcribing the schema in isolation is bound to generate functionally incomplete results.